box/box-python-sdk/README.md

 client = Client(oauth)
 ```

-And that\'s it!
+And that's it!
 You can start using the client to do all kinds of cool
 stuff and the SDK will handle the token refresh for you automatically.

 ### Instantiate a Client Given an Access and a Refresh Token